 The BAD Buildings Program, which is made possible through funding from the Claude Worthington Benedum Foundation, is a statewide initiative that provides technical assistance and site analysis tools to develop and enhance abandoned/dilapidated buildings programs in West Virginia communities.
 The program addresses barriers to identifying, prioritizing, and redeveloping BAD buildings.
-Click here to download a copy of the BAD Buildings Model Program Guide.
+You can also download a copy of the BAD Buildings Model Program Guide.

 The BAD Buildings Model and tools support WV communities with limited local capacity and no abandoned/dilapidated buildings program.
 The model is based on the NBAC’s effective approach to brownfield redevelopment throughout the state.
 While not all abandoned/dilapidated buildings are brownfields, all brownfields can be viewed as abandoned/dilapidated buildings.
 The same challenges and opportunities surrounding a brownfield project are commonly encountered when addressing BAD Buildings.